Facebook Pixel

 Current Description

-Woo hoo!
-The Pinot Noir vines are in!
-These are lovely strong 3 year old grafted plants which have dropped their leaves for the winter now, but these healthy vines will burst back into life next spring and they will produce their first good crop of fruit in late summer.
-This is a great time of year to plant out grapevines in the garden as it gives their roots a chance to establish themselves in readiness for next year's growth and harvest.
+These are lovely strong 3 year old grafted plants which have dropped their leaves for the winter now so they won't look much on arrival.
+However they are strong healthy vines and they will burst back into life in the spring and produce their first good crop of fruit in late summer.
+They will be quite happy in a pot on the patio over the winter or any time the ground is soft enough they can be planted out in the garden giving them a chance to establish themselves in readiness for next year's growth and harvest.

 70cm+ tall in a 4L deep pot.